Chapter 1 Privacy and Security of the Electronic Health Record

 • Using encryption software, which changes the ePHI to non-readable or encrypted data (ciphertext).
 To read the information, the user needs to enter a password for the decryption to occur.

-• Using a firewall, which is hardware or software that act as a filter between the internet and the network.
-Firewall protects what data from the internet can enter the network.
+• Using a firewall, which is hardware or software that acts as a filter between the Internet and the network.
+A firewall protects what data from the Internet can enter the network.

 • Installing and using antivirus, anti-malware, or virus protection software to identify and remove malware from the network.